EU executive keeps Vestager in competition, puts Irishman in trade role

 Irishman Phil Hogan, currently in charge of agriculture, will take up the post of trade commissioner, aware that he faces a battle to improve trade ties with the United States and will be in charge of establishing economic future relations with Britain after Brexit.

-Vestager keeps the influential competition portfolio that she has had for the past five years, fighting monopolies and imposing hefty fines on tech giants Apple (AAPL.O) and Alphabet unit Google (GOOGL.O).
+Vestager keeps the influential competition portfolio that she has had for the past five years, fighting monopolies and imposing hefty fines on tech giants Apple and Alphabet unit Google.

 Competition is seen as a top job, with Germany and France pressing for the bloc to soften its anti-monopoly rules to help European industrial champions compete with rivals from China and the United States.